tnzk/onstage/README.md

     * script loading
 * Introduce an interface to deal the phenomena that have anything sequential
 * Possibility to determine which intermediate is better by previous and next mouth shape
+* It may seem to be better to say 'render' command rather 'sync'
+* Rotations in degree

 ## Memo ##